ore2000/DataStructuresProjects2/README.md

 Best run time: 1.94421 seconds on the Hive machine

-How to compile on linux: g++ Programmingassingment02.cpp
+How to compile on linux/pi: g++ Programmingassingment02.cpp

 Anything that doesn't work: Everything works